Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 }
 ```

-Jai does not support closures.
+Jai does not support closures (also called captures of variables).
 The technique demonstrated here is a way to emulate a closure.

+> Write a macro to get the functionality of closures in Jai.

 In § 15.1.3 we showed code that iterated over a linked list with a while loop.
 Wouldn't it be nice if we could do this with a for loop?